hyee/dbcli/README.md

 Download
 -----------------------
 DBCLI does not require compile or installation, but depends on JRE 1.8+.
 Click `Download ZIP`,extract and use.
 Or you can also download from the published releases<br/>
-Branch `With-JRE` contains the shrinked JRE bundle(Windows only), if you don't have JRE installed, you may switch to that branch to download.
+Branch `With-JRE` contains the shrinked JRE bundle, if you don't have JRE installed, you may switch to that branch to download.
 Due to the region and charset differences, this JRE bundle is not guaranteed to work well.<br/>

 ###Windows: Configure terminal window